-Special attendance was given to her interdisciplinary training, through her secondments, visits and other ITN-DCH events.
-Her secondments were scheduled as such, in order to focus on integrating academia, research and industry experience.
-The fellow was involved in NTUA as a PhD student in the research area of photogrammetry, under the supervision of Prof. Andreas Georgopoulos and Dr. Anastasios Doulamis.
-ESR4 was mainly enrolled in WP2 and WP6, as NTUA is the co-leading institute.
-She undertook the coordination and completion of the first deliverable: D2.1, she actively participated in and co-organising together with ESR3: D2.2, D2.3, D2.4, D2.5.
-She has also contributed in WP3, by assisting ESR5 in writing D3.1a, D3.1.b, D3.2.
-Moreover, she has contributed in D1.1, D.1.2, in the framework of her interdisciplinary training.
-With the end of this project ESR4 has certainly exceeded her knowledge and improved her skills on the fields related with her PhD research (section A).
-At the same time, she has learnt new methods and technologies and has gained research and professional experience on these areas by collaborating with research institutes as well as with the private sector partners (secondments).
-The participation in various project workshops and meetings, as well as the collaboration with the other fellows have given her a general overview in various interdisciplinary scientific fields, apart from her main focus.
-Moreover, she was excited about improving her communicational skills by participating in secondments, conferences and workshops.
-Considering all the above, ITN-DCH has been for her a good foundation and networking experience for a future career, either in an academic setting or in industry.
+Special attendance was given to my interdisciplinary

+training, through secondments, visits and other ITN-DCH events.
+My secondments were scheduled as such, in order to focus on integrating academia, research and industry experience.
+I was involved in NTUA as a PhD student in the research area of photogrammetry, under the supervision of Prof. Andreas Georgopoulos and Dr. Anastasios Doulamis.
+I was mainly enrolled in WP2 and WP6, where NTUA is the co-leading institute.
+I undertook the coordination and completion of the first deliverable: D2.1, actively participated in and co-organising together with ESR3: D2.2, D2.3, D2.4, D2.5.
+I have also contributed in WP3, by assisting ESR5 in writing D3.1a, D3.1.b, D3.2.
+Moreover, I have contributed in D1.1, D.1.2, in the framework of my interdisciplinary training.
+With the end of this project.
+I have certainly extended my knowledge and improved my skills in the fields related with my PhD research (section A).
+At the same time, I have learnt new methods and technologies, gained research thus professional experience in these areas by collaborating with research institutes, as well as with the private sector partners (secondments).
+The participation in various project workshops and meetings, as well as the collaboration with the other fellows have given me a general overview in various interdisciplinary scientific fields, apart from my main focus.
+Moreover, I was excited about improving my communicational skills by participating in secondments, conferences and workshops.
+Considering all the above, ITN-DCH has been for me a good foundation and networking experience for a future career, either in an academic setting or in industry.